JAZConsulting/argos-statusfields/README.md

 - - -
 - - -

-You can go through and piece-meal more mods into this existing project, or at minimum run this mod ontop of your existing Saleslogix Mobile CRM.
-I built this page mostly to document a solid process for developing and deploying mods without the use of AA.

 # Installing argos-statusfields in debug mode
 ### NOTE: You should not start this until you can run the default saleslogix application in your web browser
 This is a Product (Add-on) for Infor's Saleslogix CRM Mobile Application.
 This mod overlays directly on top of the stock argos-saleslogix application.
 I will note that unless specified, you these commands are run in GIT Bash.
 To install: